HashWarlock/erc-8004-ex-phala/README.md

     ```bash
     pip install -r requirements.txt
     ```
+    This will install all production dependencies including:
+    - Google's official AP2 library
+    - Cryptography library for RSA256 JWT signing
+    - PyJWT for token handling
+    - All other required packages

 3.  **Configure your environment:**
     ```bash
     cp .env.example .env
     ```
     Now, edit the `.env` file and add your RPC URL, private key, and API keys.

+4.  **Security Setup:**
+    The system will automatically generate RSA keypairs for production-grade JWT signing on first run.
+Keys are stored securely in the `./keys/` directory (excluded from git).

 ### Run the Demo